pkpio/fitbit-googlefit/README.md

 # Headless authentication
 ----------------------------
-If you want to do the authentication process on a system without a display - such as a raspberry pi or a remote server, pass `--headless` or `-c` option to the authentication scripts.
+If you want to do the authentication process on a system without a display - such as a raspberry pi or a remote server, pass `--console` or `-c` option to the authentication scripts.
 See below examples.

-`python3 auth_fitbit.py -i clientid -s clientsecret --headless` `python3 auth_google.py -i clientid -s clientsecret --headless`
+`python3 auth_fitbit.py -i clientid -s clientsecret --console`

+`python3 auth_google.py -i clientid -s clientsecret --console`

 Note :
 -------